mrolmedo/support-tools/collection/rancher/v2.x/supportability-review/README.md

       - Access to Internet to download the collect.sh script

-      -Access to the repository ghcr.io/rancherlabs
+      - Access to the repository ghcr.io/rancherlabs

   - Packages:
       - Docker